ilyasziyaoglu/Garage/README.md

 ## Installing
   * To build project, before go into project folder bash, powershall or terminal and run above code snippet.<br>
     `mvn clean install`<br>
-    If everything goes well you will see the last `BUILD SUCCESS` post.
+    If everything goes well you will see the last `BUILD SUCCESS` message.

 <a name="run"/></a>
 ## Run Project